apache/systemds/docs/dml-language-reference.md

 ## Introduction

 SystemML compiles scripts written in Declarative Machine Learning (or DML for short) into MapReduce jobs.
 DML’s syntax closely follows R, thereby minimizing the learning curve to use SystemML.
 Before getting into detail, let’s start with a simple Hello World program in DML.
 Assuming that Hadoop is installed on your machine or cluster, place SystemML.jar and SystemML-config.xml into your directory.
-Now, create a text file “hello.dml” containing following code:
+Now, create a text file "hello.dml" containing following code:

-    print(“Hello World”);
+    print("Hello World");

 To run this program on your machine, use following command:

     hadoop jar SystemML.jar –f hello.dml

 The option ```-f``` in the above command refers to the path to the DML script.
-The detailed list of the options is given in the section “Invocation of SystemML”.
+The detailed list of the options is given in the section "Invocation of SystemML".
 Note: to install Hadoop, please follow the instructions given at [http://ibm.co/1yHtrdb](http://ibm.co/1yHtrdb).

 ## Variables